 Do's/Don'ts: Effective Safety Incentive Program

-Incentive programs are designed to encourage employees practice safe job behaviors.
+Safety incentive programs are designed to encourage employees practice safe job behaviors.
 However, if the program isn't designed or implemented correctly, it will do little to truly reduce injuries or illnesses.
 In fact, poor program design and management can mask problems by encouraging underreporting and ignoring the root causes of workplace accidents.
 If your organization is considering a safety incentive program, keep these guidelines in mind:

 Don't base awards, rewards, celebrations or other employee incentives on injury or accident rates.
 Rewards based on these factors discourage full and timely reporting, which complicates accident investigations and can hide trends that should be addressed.